ndipatri/RoboGaggia/README.md

 # Disclaimer

 This project involves modifying a perfectly safe commercial espresso machine.
 These modifications absolutely make your espresso machine less safe.
 It involves both water and electricity.
 Please proceed at your own risk.
 This is a dangerous modification!
+If you don't do it right, people will die over a cup of coffee!

 These instructions assume you are proficient in handling both DC and AC electrical components.
 If you are not, this is not the project for you, sorry!

+Ok, sorry, that's a rather depressing Disclaimer :-(

 # Parts List

 I will explain in detail how each of these are used.
-Here is a list of all major components needed for this modification:
+Here is a list of all major components needed for this modification.
+I purchased everything either on [SparkFun](Sparkfun.com) or [Amazon](amazon.com).

+1. [12 DC Power Supply](https://www.amazon.com/Adapter-SANSUN-AC100-240V-Transformers-Switching/dp/B01AZLA9XQ/ref=sr_1_1_sspa?keywords=12+dc+power+supply&qid=1665095810&qu=eyJxc2MiOiI0LjU4IiwicXNhIjoiNC4wMSIsInFzcCI6IjMuODUifQ%3D%3D&sprefix=12+dv+power+%2Caps%2C153&sr=8-1-spons&psc=1&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUEzOEhBV0hCUlNURzZBJmVuY3J5cHRlZElkPUEwNzI5MTgxMVQ4UklKQVUzQTVHTCZlbmNyeXB0ZWRBZElkPUEwNjAxMjAxMUIwTTFQTUVSU0JNViZ3aWRnZXROYW1lPXNwX2F0ZiZhY3Rpb249Y2xpY2tSZWRpcmVjdCZkb05vdExvZ0NsaWNrPXRydWU=) Just buy something like this and smash it with a hammer to get to the fun parts.
+You can wire this up to the interal switched-AC power inside the Gaggia.
+2. [DC-DC Buck Converter](https://www.amazon.com/HiLetgo-Converter-Circuit-Regulator-Adjustable/dp/B07VJDPZ2L/ref=sr_1_1_sspa?crid=1FEW5SSDSM80M&keywords=dc+dc+buck+converter&qid=1665095735&qu=eyJxc2MiOiI1LjAyIiwicXNhIjoiNC42MCIsInFzcCI6IjQuMjgifQ%3D%3D&sprefix=dc+dc+buck+converte%2Caps%2C104&sr=8-1-spons&psc=1&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUEyWTNJSjk3SUcyRDVKJmVuY3J5cHRlZElkPUEwODYxMzIxM1ZMSlROSVg3SjNRRSZlbmNyeXB0ZWRBZElkPUEwNzM0OTMxM1JPS1VWVDM0VTJNSSZ3aWRnZXROYW1lPXNwX2F0ZiZhY3Rpb249Y2xpY2tSZWRpcmVjdCZkb05vdExvZ0NsaWNrPXRydWU=) This is for converting the 12v to a reliable 5v with reasonable power.